malessandrini/boswars-user-manual/boswars-manual-en.md

 ![Camera](pics/structs/camera.png "Camera")

-The camera can give you a point of sight from the place where it's built, so to have an up-to-date view of an area.
+The camera clears fog of war and provides an up-to-date view of a large radius around its location.

 ### Power plant ("P")